gamesbook/pyprototypr/docs/basic_concepts.md

 In the USA, people tend to use the so-called Imperial System.
-In **pyprototypr** this means that distances might be measured in units of inches (inches are often shown with an *"* symbol, but in **pyprototypr** inches are abbreviated as *in*).
+In **pyprototypr** this means that distances might be measured in units of inches (inches are often shown with an *"* symbol in documents, but in **pyprototypr** inches are referred to using the term *inch*).

 In the rest of the world, everyone uses the Metric System.
-In **pyprototypr** this means that distances would be measured in units of centimetres (abbreviated as *cm*) or millimetres (abbreviated as *mm*)
+In **pyprototypr** this means that distances will be measured in units of centimetres (abbreviated in **pyprototypr** as *cm*).
+Alternatively, you can choose to use millimetres (abbreviated in **pyprototypr** as *mm*).

-> For conversion purposes, 1 inch equals 25.4 centimetres or 25 millimetres.
+> For conversion purposes, 1 inch equals 25.4 centimetres or 25.4 millimetres.

-**pyprototypr** also allows units of *points*, which are measurement units traditionally used in the printing industry.
+**pyprototypr** also allows units of *points*, which are the measurement units traditionally used in the printing industry.
 There are 72 points in 1 inch.

 ## The ""defaults" concept

-A "default", in terms of **pyprototypr**, is a value or setting for something which is used unless you specify otherwise.
+A "default", in terms of **pyprototypr**, is a value or setting for something (usually a *property*) which is used unless you specify otherwise.
 This is helpful in quickly drawing or testing something until you're ready to make decisions about your own settings.

 Some examples of defaults are:

 * the default *margin* for pages in the output PDF is 1.25cm / half of 1 inch
 * the default *units* are centimetres (*cm*)
-* the default *x* and *y* positions are each 1 (one) - with default units that is 1cm
+* the default *x* and *y* positions are each 1 (one) - with default units that means 1cm
 * the default line *length* is 1 (one) - with default units that is 1cm
 * the default line *thickness* is 0.1 - with default units that is 1mm
 * the default *line *color* is black (hexadecimal value of **#000000**)